 NMJC will limit the maximum student load to 12 credit hours or less if a student is attending another college.
 A student who is enrolled for a maximum of four credit hours or less at another institution may petition the appropriate dean for permission to register for an overload based on superior academic achievement.
 However, in no case shall the maximum overall hours exceed 18 credit hours at both institutions.
-Students may petition the appropriate dean for permission to register for an overload.
+Students may petition the appropriate dean for permission to register for an overload based on superior academic dean for permission to register for an overload.
 The above regulations will apply even though a student may be auditing a course at another institution.